ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 **server-dns:** The LDAP server SystemLink is connecting to.

 **port:** The port of the LDAP server.
-If your LDAP server is backed by Windows Active Directory, you may point to the global catalog on port 3268 to log in cross-domain (forest).
+If your LDAP server is backed by Windows Active Directory, you may point to the global catalog on port 3268 to enable login from multiple domains (forest).

 **target-entry-dn:** The base search distinguished name (DN) for the LDAP directory

 **user-name-attribute:** The attribute that determines the SystemLink username for login.

 **scope:** The **scope** of the directory search.
-Scope defaults to `sub` but can be set to `one` to restrict to users within the base DN.
+Scope defaults to `sub` but can be set to `one` to restrict users to the base DN.

 **filter:** The LDAP search filter.
 This defaults to `objectClass=*` to find find all objects in the directory.
 This allows you to restrict login to users who have a specific attribute.